 \subsection{Non-Gaussian mixture models: earthquake data}

-The next example will consider distributions of non-Gaussian mixtures.
-In particular, the yearly number of major earthquakes (magnitude 7 or greater) from 1990 to 2006 has been considered.
-Figure~\ref{fig:earthquakes} shows the actual dataset and a histogram of the yearly counts.
+The next example will consider distributions of non-Gaussian mixtures to analyze the yearly number of major earthquakes (magnitude 7 or greater) from 1990 to 2006.
+Figure~\ref{fig:data} (center and right plots) shows the actual dataset and a histogram of the yearly counts.
 This dataset has been analyzed in \citet{Zucchinietal:2016} where it is suggested that this dataset could be analyzed using a mixture model given its overdispersion.
 Given that now the response variable represents counts, it makes sense to use a mixture of Poisson distributions.

-For this reason, different mixture models with up to four components have been fitted to the data.
-The prior on the mean of each group is a vague Gaussian distribution, with zero mean and precision equal to 0.001.
-The results are summarized in Figure~\ref{tab:earthquakes}.
-Modal Gibbs sampling seems to provide a different estimate to the the marginal likelihood to the other two methods.
-This may indicate that posterior probabilities of the auxiliary variables may be unreliable in this case.
-However, all estimates seem to favor the model with two components and this is the one with the highest posterior probabilities in all cases.
+For this reason, different mixture models with up to four components have been fit to the data.
+The prior on the log-mean of each group is a vague Gaussian distribution, with zero mean and precision equal to 0.001.
+Note that this prior is used, instead of a typical conjugate Gamma prior on the mean \citep{Viallefontetal:2002}, because the prior is on the intercept of the linear predictor, which results in a log-Gaussian prior on the mean.

+The results are summarized in Table~\ref{tab:earthquakes}.
+MGS seems to provide a different estimates of the marginal likelihood to the other two methods.
+However, the point estimates of the model parameters are quite reasonable.
+According to the point estimates of $\mathbf{w}$, the model with four components seem to have a negligible component, while the model with 3 components seem to have three solid ones.

 \citet{Zucchinietal:2016} report results where the chosen model is the one with three components.
-However, they use a parameterization of the model, as well as different priors on the mean of the groups.
+However, they use a different parameterization of the model, as well as different priors on the mean of the groups.
 This may be the reason why model choice differs.
-Point estimates of the means seem to be very similar to those reported in \citet{Zucchinietal:2016} though.
+Point estimates of the means are very similar to those reported in \citet{Zucchinietal:2016} though.